usdot-jpo-ode/jpo-geojsonconverter/README.md

 The GeoJsonConverter configuration is customized through the environment variables provided to Docker when Docker-Compose runs the Docker built GeoJsonConverter image.
 You may customize the Kafka broker endpoint.

 **Important!**
-You must rename `sample.env` to `.env` for Docker to automatically read the file.
+You must rename `sample.env` to `.env` in both the [root directory](sample.env) and in [jpo-utils](jpo-utils/sample.env) for Docker to automatically read the file.
 Do not push this file to source control.

 [Back to top](#toc)